Introduction

 Virtual DOM

-So except the first time, we will have two copies of virtual DOM,
+So except for the first time, we will have two copies of the virtual DOM,

-React will use a diff algorithm to identify a change in the DOM object (element or tag).
+React will use a different algorithm to identify a change in the DOM object (element or tag).
 The only changed object is updated on the real DOM.

 With the help of virtual DOM, we are getting rid of re-creating the entire DOM on every state or props change.
 You might think that we will have an extra cost of creating a virtual DOM but the virtual DOM uses Javascript, which is lightweight and very fast.

 React needs some indication on when it's supposed to re-create and compare DOM with old DOM (also known as re-render).
-React will re-render component when state or props of component is updated.
-In our example, we are updating variable value which is not state or props.
+React will re-render the component when the state or props of the component is updated.
+In our example, we are updating variable values which is not state or props.

-The following counter program will work as expected as we will use react state.
+The following counter program will work as expected as we will use the react state.

 import { useState } from "react";